infertux/bashcov/README.md

 ## Sponsorship

 Bashcov was [created in 2012](https://github.com/infertux/bashcov/commit/f65e65e5aa3377beb334beee9924136a34a913e8) and it needs your help.
 I have been maintaining the project for over a decade and keeping it working with new releases of Bash and Ruby takes time.
-If you use Bashcov professionally, please considerer supporting it on [Liberapay](https://liberapay.com/infertux) through your employer or directly.
+If you use Bashcov professionally, please consider supporting it on [Liberapay](https://liberapay.com/infertux) through your employer or directly.
 Thank you for supporting *Free and Open-Source Software*.

 ## License